 Neighborhood covers all medical emergencies.
-An emergency is a situation that is life threatening, involves severe pain, or can cause serious harm to your body or health if you do not receive treatment right away.
+An emergency is a situation that is life threatening, involves severe pain, or can cause serious harm to your body, mental function or health if you do not receive treatment right away.

-Examples of some types of emergencies are: broken bones, poisoning or swallowing a dangerous substance, drug overdose, very bad pain or pressure, bleeding that will not stop, severe trouble breathing, change in level of consciousness, bad head injury, seizures (or a change in pattern of seizures), complications of pregnancy such as persistent bleeding or severe pain, and thoughts of harming yourself or others.
+Examples of some types of emergencies are: broken bones, poisoning or swallowing a dangerous substance, drug overdose, very bad pain or pressure, bleeding that will not stop, severe trouble breathing, change in level of consciousness, bad head injury, seizures (or a change in pattern of seizures), complications of pregnancy such as persistent bleeding or severe pain, auditory or visual hallucinations and thoughts of harming yourself or others.